 - Medium sized solitary species (8-12mm)

-- Both males and females with thin bands of pale hair on the abdomen, often worn away
+- Both males and females with bands of white hair on the abdomen

-- Males generally smaller than females, and have a cream coloured face (clypeus)
+- Males generally smaller than females, with hairier faces

 The following map is interactive.
 If you would prefer to view it full screen then click here.